kubernetes/enhancements/keps/sig-cli/2985-public-krm-functions-registry/README.md

 publishers.
 E.g. _kustomize/default_ for the former set and _kustomize/experimental_ for the latter.

-If some functions don't have any publishers, the users should use it at their own risk.
+Some contributors (e.g. students) may not want to publish KRM functions on behalf of any publishers, but we will require the maintainer information be included in the metadata of the functions and the maintainers are responsible for the security of their KRM functions.
+For the functions that don't have any publishers, the users should use it at their own risk.

 We strongly suggest users to use container as a sandboxing mechanism to run the KRM functions.